zkTLS Integration using Reclaim in a Xion Mobile App

 Set up Mobile App

 We've built a demo app to showcase how everything works together.
-In this example, we retrieve a user's follower_count from X.com (formerly Twitter) and store that value as their acount's user map value within the RUM contract datastore.
-This app is an extension of the User Map contract.
-If you are familiar with the original User Map mobile app you will ses that there's a new zkTLS page in this app that uses the RUM contract instance.
+In this example, we retrieve a user's followers_count from X.com (formerly Twitter) and store that value in their account's user map value within the RUM contract datastore.

 Manual Installation